robusta-dev/robusta/docs/configuration/alertmanager-integration/grafana-alert-manager.rst

 ============================
 A push integrations is required for AlertManager to push alerts to Robusta.
 To configure it, you must add a receiver and route to AlertManger's configuration:

+Copy the configuration below to the appropriate AlertManager config file:

 .. include:: ./_alertmanager-config.rst

 .. include:: ./_testing_integration.rst